Ryan McGill

-Ryan Clifford McGill (born February 28, 1969) is a Canadian former professional ice hockey player, and current assistant coach with the New Jersey Devils of the National Hockey League (NHL).
+Ryan Clifford McGill (born February 28, 1969) is a Canadian professional ice hockey coach and former player.
+He is currently an assistant coach with the Anaheim Ducks of the National Hockey League (NHL).
 He played in the 151 games in the NHL with the Chicago Blackhawks, Philadelphia Flyers, and Edmonton Oilers between 1991 and 1995.
 McGill's playing career ended prematurely as a result of an eye injury.

 Playing career

-McGill is a native of Sherwood Park, Alberta.
+McGill was born on February 28, 1969, in Sherwood Park, Alberta.
 A second-round draft choice of the Chicago Blackhawks in the 1987 NHL Draft, he played a total of 151 career NHL games over a seven-year career with the Blackhawks, Philadelphia Flyers and Edmonton Oilers.
 His professional playing career also included the American Hockey League and International Hockey League.
 As a player in the Blackhawks development system, he was a member of the 1990 Turner Cup Champions which was then coached by Darryl Sutter.

-As an Edmonton Oiler, McGill was struck in the left eye by a puck and was declared legally blind in that eye.
-He was forced into early retirement at the age of 26.
+McGill's playing career ended after he was struck in the left eye by an errant puck in a game against the Mighty Ducks of Anaheim on April 5, 1995.
+Despite attempts to save the sight, he was declared legally blind in that eye and was forced to retire at the age of 26.